Moin-96/demo/README.md

-This is basic learning of GitHub.
+This is basic learning of GitHub. /n
+I have added new line is this program